Gerald-Turnip/Gerald-Turnip/README.md

 **Author:** Janek Mazur
 **Date:** June 18, 2025
-**Subject:** Corruption, Financial Misconduct & Abuse of Power in Gdańsk cultural institutions - Fundacja Wspólnota Gdańsk/Oliwski Ratusz Kultury & Akademia Muzyczna w Gdańsku
+**Subject:** Corruption, Financial Misconduct & Abuse of Power in Gdańsk Cultural Institutions - Fundacja Wspólnota Gdańsk/Oliwski Ratusz Kultury & Akademia Muzyczna w Gdańsku

 ---

 ## Introduction

-Sopot, Poland – June 18, 2025:
+**Sopot, Poland – June 18, 2025**:
 This report details a series of disturbing events and alleged systemic irregularities within prominent cultural and academic institutions in Gdańsk, Poland.
-What began as a dispute over a concert has escalated into a comprehensive account of alleged financial impropriety, abuse of power, psychological coercion, and attempts to silence a student and artist.
+What began as a dispute over a concert has escalated into a comprehensive account of alleged financial impropriety, abuse of power, coercion, and attempts to silence a student and artist.
 If this was an innocent business with nothing to hide, I would have been ignored or kindly informed.
-Instead, I was met with aggression, police intervention, alleged ‘stalking’ at the station, and fabricated counter-accusations — all because I went to a publicly listed business address to verify its status.
-This expose aims to shed light on practices that, if true, undermine the integrity of public benefit organizations and the artistic community in Gdańsk.
+Instead, I was met with aggression, hostility, and fabricated counter-accusations — all because I went to a publicly listed business address to verify its status.
+This exposé aims to shed light on practices that, if true, undermine the integrity of public benefit organizations and the artistic community in Gdańsk.

 ***
 # The Report